stefanengel/Lumina/README.md

 Lumina is a macOS app for monitoring the status of your builds on the Bitrise platform.
 Your branches should follow the gitflow pattern but the specific names can be configured.

+It has full support for christmas decorations during december.

 ![Lumina](LuminaDemo.gif)

 ## Functionality